EESSI/compatibility-layer/README.md

 ### Prerequisites

-The bootstrap process will need a clean environment with a compiler (the system version of gcc will do).
+The bootstrap process will need a clean environment with C and C++ compilers (the system version of gcc and g++ will do) as well as the `make` command.
 It also is very sensitive to the environment, so setup a user with unset `CFFLAGS`, `CFLAGS`, `LDFLAGS`, `PKG_CONFIG_PATH` and the always harmful `LD_LIBRARY_PATH` variables.

 EESSI provides a Singularity container for this.